 - Medicare Advantage Open Enrollment Period: From January 1 to March 31 each year, you can switch to a new Medicare Advantage plan or even switch back to Original Medicare.
 However, if you currently have Original Medicare, you can’t use this period to enroll in a Medicare Advantage plan for the first time.

-Medicare Advantage plan drug coverage is similar to Medicare Part D prescription coverage.
-Each Medicare Advantage plan has a list of covered medications, called a formulary.
-You can see the formulary before you enroll in a Medicare Advantage plan.
+Most Medicare Advantage plans include Medicare Part D prescription coverage.
+Each plan has a list of covered medications, called a formulary.
 It’s a good idea to check the formulary for your current mediations, and compare the copayment or coinsurance amounts against other plans you’re considering.

 A GoHealth licensed insurance agent can help you compare plans and formularies to help you find a plan that offers the right healthcare coverage for your needs.